WV online gambling sites

 In early August, the West Virginia Lottery Commission posted official sports regulations.
 Days later, it granted its first official sports betting licenses.

 Penn National got the first sports betting license in the state.
-The company operates Hollywood Casino at Charles Town Raceway.
-The rumor is the company will partner with William Hill for its sports betting venture.
+The company operates Hollywood Casino at Charles Town Races.
+Penn was first to market in the state.
+The casino began taking bets on Aug.
+30.